owenr88/SocialSASS/README.md

 # SocialSASS
-Social colours in SASS variables and bootstrap icons with varying styles.
+This is a collection of SASS styles to pimp out your social icons.
+The correct colours are included with each social icon (list available in "core/social-networks.scss").

+The styles also offer a variety of ways to display the icons.
+See the examples below for these classes.

 ##Usage

 View the social-networks.scss file for list fo social networks supported.

-Include the social-sass.scss in your project and use the Font-Awesome classes as below.
+Include the social-sass.scss in your project and use the FontAwesome classes as below.

+##Icon Examples

 ###Basic Rounded Icon
 `<i class="fa rounded fa-twitter"></i>`